Excelsior-Technologies-Community/QRCodeGenerator/README.md

 ## Contributing

-**What:** How to contribute to the project.

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Pull requests are welcome!
+If you have ideas or bug fixes, feel free to open a PR.

 ## Support

-**What:** Where to get help or report issues.

-If you encounter any issues or have questions, please open an issue in the GitHub repository.
+If you run into issues or have questions, open an issue on GitHub.

 [![](https://jitpack.io/v/yashraiyani098/QRCodeGenerator.svg)](https://jitpack.io/#yashraiyani098/QRCodeGenerator)